 No one wants to go through any more pain and discomfort than necessary, so it’s understandable why rapid detox has become all the rage.
 However, it helps to remember that medical shortcuts seldom produce effective results.
 A rapid drug detox shortcut can cause more harm than good and even be fatal so consider all your options carefully.

-If you or a loved one are struggling with drug or alcohol addiction and seeking New York or New Jersey detox, we can help you take the next step.
-At Ascendant’s drug and alcohol detox in New York, we help individuals safely and effectively break their addictive patterns and begin their recovery journey.
+If you or a loved one are struggling with drug or alcohol addiction, we can help you take the next step.
+At Ascendant’s drug and alcohol treatment center in New York, we help individuals safely and effectively break their addictive patterns and begin their recovery journey.
 Contact our New York rehabilitation center anytime to discuss your options with one of our caring, knowledgeable staff.